-Fortify yourself for the day ahead with a scrumptious breakfast at Caravelle in the El Raval district, west of La Rambla boulevard.
+Fortify yourself for the day ahead with breakfast at Caravelle in the El Raval district, west of La Rambla boulevard.
 It has a roomy and hip warehouse feel but is still cosy and welcoming.
 The owners take an artisanal approach to everything – the milk comes from a local farm, the tea is organic, the coffee is fair trade and sustainably sourced from Barcelona-based roasters Nomad, and the beer is made on site in Caravelle’s Nano Brewery.
 In their own words, “We smoke cure bottle brew pickle ferment.”

 Carrer Pintor Fortuny, 31, 08001